 Jerusalem is the center for events during Sukkot in Israel with some of the most interesting religious events.

 Highlights in 2013 include the cities Safra Square Sukkah, the largest Sukkah in Israel, the annual Jerusalem March in which up to 10,000 guests from overseas will join in and march through Jerusalem, the Presidents Open House, and the Abu Gosh Music Festival.

 In Tel Aviv, Sukkot is the end of beach season, and the city goes outdoors to make the most of the last glimpses of summer.
-Highlights include the annual biking festival culminating in the crosstown bike ride, the Out of the Box festival, Boyden Art Festival, ICON Festival, Jaffa Photography Festival, and numerous concerts and parties by top DJ’s.
+Highlights include the annual biking festival culminating in the crosstown bike ride, the International Storytelling Festival, many exhibitions, and numerous concerts and parties by top DJ’s.

 The Galilee has many of the most family friendly events during Sukkot in Israel – with hot air balloon festivals and many many nature-events.
 In Haifa, there are many special events for 2014 including street parties and music festivals (details here), as well as the annual Haifa Film Festival takes place during the holiday, whilst it’s a fascinating time to be in the religious city of Safed with all the Sukkot events in Safed.
 In Akko, there’s the Fringe Theater Festival, and many agricultural events happen across the region.